krateng/duplicate-images/README.md

 This is merely a fork with some adjustments to fit my own needs.

 * Added tolerance value to find significantly more duplicates
-* Added warning on web interface if files are in different folders
+* Added indicator on web interface if files are in different folders
-* Added indicator on web interface which image ha the biggest dimensions and file size
+* Added indicator on web interface which image has the biggest dimensions and file size

 # ORIGINAL README